toolness/blockly-dom-tutorial/README.md

 lose interest quickly.

-On the other hand, contextualizing imperative programming within the realm on HTML and CSS knowledge that learners already find useful&mdash;even at the expense of learning syntax and some semantics&mdash;may allow them to immediately understand the utility of JavaScript, providing them with enough motivation to continue learning it.
+On the other hand, contextualizing imperative programming within the realm of HTML and CSS that learners already find useful&mdash;even at the expense of learning syntax and some semantics&mdash;may allow them to immediately understand the utility of JavaScript, providing them with enough motivation to continue learning it.